Policing-Redefined/docs/docs/configuration/search-items.md

 What would PR be without search items?
 Well guess what: they are even more advanced!\
 `PatDownItems.xml` defines search items for ped searches while `VehicleSearchItems.xml` defines search items for vehicle searches.
+Makes sense, right?\
+In case you don't want to set up your own items, don't worry: We got you covered!
-Makes sense, right?
-Plus, it also comes with already the powerful **Search Items Reborn** made by Officer34 right out of the box!
+PR already comes with the powerful **Search Items Reborn** made by Officer34 right out of the box!

 The base of both files holds three entries:
 ```xml